OHDSI/ETL-LambdaBuilder/docs/IBM_MDCD/MDCD_observation_period.md

 * Only records where the person has prescription benefits (DRUGCOVG =1) or eligible for both Medicaid and Medicare coverage (MEDICARE =1) are used.
 * The gap between observation periods needs to be 32 days or less (<=32).
 * Remove duplicate records before assigning OBSERVATION_PERIOD_ID.
-* When a person has a death recorded then we truncate the OBSERVATION_PERIOD_END_DATE to reflect the corresponding DEATH_DATE from the **DEATH** table.

 ### Reading from **ENROLLMENT_DETAIL**